 Why Doesn’t Anybody Want to Talk about Dandruff?

-I won’t beat around the bush—in this time of overexposure and oversharing, we editors often need to get in on the action; an interesting story—a relatable story—is a personal one.
-And with that in mind, I and many of the other editors and writers who work for Coveteur and just about every other site out there have shared, well, everything—from our insecurities over hair loss and issues dealing with adult acne to the foods we eat in an attempt to ease anxiety and getting fillers—even a first colonic appointment.
-We’ve shared it all, unfiltered, with all the (sometimes very) dirty details intact.
+I won’t beat around the bush—in this time of overexposure and oversharing, we editors often need to get in on the action.
+An interesting story—a relatable story—is a personal one.
+And with that in mind, I and many of the other editors and writers who work for Coveteur and just about every other site out there have shared, well, everything from our insecurities over hair loss to getting fillers—even a first colonic appointment.
+We’ve shared it all, unfiltered, with all the (very) dirty details intact.
 We’ve shared it all, that is, save for one.
 Dandruff.
 And for the life of me, I can’t figure out why.
-I’ve searched women’s magazines, websites, everything, and sure, there’s some articles about “scalp health,” sometimes even “itchiness,” but no one wants to talk about dandruff.
+I’ve searched women’s magazines, websites, everything, and sure, there are some articles about “scalp health,” sometimes even “itchiness,” but no one wants to talk about dandruff.

 So here it goes.